DrMarkusVoss/pumla/Examples.md

 ![](./test/examples/pics/exampleDynBehStateMachine.png)

-Because that element has both, static and dynamic elements in its inside, see here in this file:
+That element has both, static and dynamic elements in its inside, see here in this file:

 [./test/examples/tempSensorB/tempSensorB.puml](./test/examples/tempSensorB/tempSensorB.puml)

-In order to be able to mix static and dynamic elements (PlantUML limited capabilities regarding that), the different PUMLA macros take care of that by wrapping the dynamic element details diagram into a note.
+In order to be able to mix static and dynamic elements (PlantUML has limited capabilities regarding that), the different `pumla` macros take care of that by wrapping the dynamic element details diagram into a note.
 That way, static and dynamic world can co-exist.
-In order to create traceability between the elements, pumla doubles the dynamic element as a rectangle an attaches the note to it.
+In order to create traceability between the elements, pumla doubles the dynamic element as a rectangle and attaches the note to it.
 That way you can also create links between the static and dynamic elements.

 See here, how the dynamic element is defined, which is conceptually similar to the static